 What It Doesn’t Do

-It doesn’t tell you when you can retire.
-You can’t say I’d like cover 110% of my planned expenses (given some margin for error), tell me when I can stop working.
+It doesn’t tell you when you can retire if you’re still working.
+You can’t say I’d like to cover 120% of my planned expenses (giving some margin for error), tell me when I can stop working.
 You’d have to do trial-and-error to derive it.

 It doesn’t tell you how much you can spend.
-If your planned expenses are low, the tool will show that you will have a lot of money left at the end.
-You’d have to increase or decrease your expenses by trial-and-error and see how much you can spend without leaving too much money behind or risk running out of money.
+If your planned expenses are low, the tool will show that you’ll have a lot of money left at the end.
+You’d have to dial your expenses up and down by trial and error and see how much you can spend without leaving too much money behind or risking running out of money.

 It doesn’t suggest an asset allocation.
-You can change the target asset allocation and see what difference it makes but the tool won’t tell you that given your assets this asset allocation will cover the highest expenses when future returns will be significantly below average.
+You can change the target asset allocation and see what difference it makes but the tool won’t tell you that given your income and assets, this asset allocation will cover the highest expenses when future returns are significantly below average.